surajsly/basic-chrome-extension/README.md

 > 2. Open Google Chrome
 > 3. Open extensions or visit ***chrome://extensions/***
 > 4. Enable Developer mode
-> 5. Drag build.crx file to the page and click on the install
+> 5. click on the load unpack and select build folder
 > 6. Use the extension